syntasso/workshop/writing-a-promise/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&mdash;📂 resources<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\`&mdash; jenkins-promise-template.yaml

-The `/input` directory is where your incoming _resource request_ will be written when a user wants an instance.
+The `/input` directory is where your incoming Kratix Resource Request will be written when a user wants an instance.

-Create a sample user resource request to the `/input` directory without changing your current working directory by running
+Create a sample Resource Request to the `/input` directory without changing your current working directory by running

 ```bash
 cat > input/object.yaml <<EOF